Evan-Coleman/Navius/docs/roadmaps/README.md

 1. Dependency Injection - Provides the foundation for many other features
 2. Database Integration - Critical for most enterprise applications
 3. Testing Framework - Enables reliable development of subsequent features
-4. AWS Integration - Establishes cloud-native foundation on AWS
+4. AWS Integration - Establishes cloud-native foundation on AWS with authentication
 5. Resilience Patterns - Improves system reliability
-6. Enhanced Caching (AWS ElastiCache) - Improves performance with AWS services
+6. Enhanced Caching - Improves performance with Redis
 7. Data Validation - Enhances API robustness
 8. Declarative Features - Enhances developer productivity
 9. Async Processing - Enables advanced processing patterns
 10. API Versioning - Supports API evolution
-11. Developer Experience - Polishes the overall developer workflow
+11. Developer Experience - Polishes the local developer workflow

+## Implementation Strategy

+The roadmaps have been organized to minimize duplication and maintain clear separation of concerns:

+- **AWS Integration** roadmap centralizes all AWS-specific functionality, Microsoft Entra authentication, CloudWatch observability, and deployment pipelines
+- **Core feature roadmaps** focus on their respective patterns and implementations, independent of specific cloud providers
+- **Developer Experience** focuses on local development workflows, while production deployment is covered in the AWS Integration roadmap

+This approach ensures that each roadmap is focused and maintainable, while still providing a complete implementation of all required features.

 ## Contributing